Last updated on May 13th, 2020

 Anorexia, bulimia, binge eating: artificial distinctions

-Don’t be surprised if you find none of the diagnostic criteria for various eating disorders perfectly describe your child’s symptoms.
-There are overlaps and even specialists don’t all agree on the diagnostic criteria.
 It’s quite common for sufferers to swing from one type of eating disorder to another.
 The distinctions help researchers to be consistent but they are rather artificial.
-Some therapists consider that distinctions are not relevant to treatment (this is called the ‘transdiagnostic’ model of eating disorders).
+Some therapists consider that the precise diagnosis is not relevant to treatment (this is called the ‘transdiagnostic’ model of eating disorders).

-Even within one official diagnostic category like restricting anorexia, there are individual variations.
+Even within one recognised diagnostic category like restricting anorexia, there are individual variations.
 For instance among those affected many, but not all, have at some stage been afraid of swallowing their own saliva.
 Many, but not all, can’t sit back in an armchair.
 Many, but not all, have a bullying or cajoling internal voice.
+Individuals may or may not also have a background of anxiety, trauma, depression OCD, or autism.

 What is certain is that all types must be taken seriously.
-You don’t need to be emaciated to be in danger.
-All eating disorders are challenging to treat and can cause immense distress to sufferers and their families.
-Vomiting and laxative use present particular risks to health.
+You don’t need to be emaciated to be in unbearable mental distress and great physical danger.

 An unlikely worst-case scenario